Azure-Samples/azure-iot-hub-large-twin-example/README.md

 - The [`nodejs/backend`](./nodejs/backend) folder includes a node script which uploads the blob, generates the SAS URL, and submits a job to IoT Hub to patch the twins for all devices that match a given condition.
 It utilizes the Node SDKs for IoT Hub and Azure Storage.
 - The [`python/automate-setup`](./python/automate-setup) folder includes a bash script which uploads the blob, generates the SAS URL, and directly submits a twin update for a single device identity.
 It utilizes the Azure CLI.
 - The [`dotnet/IoTHubExtension`](./dotnet/IoTHubExtension) folder includes C# code meant to be hosted as an Azure Function.
-This function is triggered from a blob update.
-When a blob is updated, a device query is performed against the IoT Hub device registry.
-For each matching device, a twin update is applied.
+This function, when triggered from a blob update, performs a device query against the IoT Hub device registry.
+For each matching device, a twin update is applied to deliver the new SAS URL.

 ## Getting Started